willowisp01/tp/docs/DeveloperGuide.md

    1. Prerequisites: One or more students in the archived list.

    1. Test case: `unarchived A0123458X`<br>
       Expected: Student with id: A0123458X is moved from archived to the `persons` list.
 Details of the unarchived student shown in the status message.
-Timestamp in the status bar is updated.

    1. Test case: `unarchived A0123456A`<br>
       Expected: No student with id: A0123456A exists in the archived list.
 Error details shown in the status message.
 Status bar remains the same.